General Regulations

 Hunting Hours

-All big game and small game species (except bullfrogs, raccoons, opossums, and the chasing of foxes and rabbits) are daylight hours only (30 mins before legal sunrise to 30 mins after legal sunset) except turkey and migratory birds which ends at official sunset.
-Exceptions under the migratory birds are sandhill cranes which end at 3 p.m.
-Along with opening day of dove season opens at noon.
+All big game and small game species (except bullfrogs, raccoons, opossums, the chasing of foxes and rabbits, and coyote and bobcat during the night-time season) are daylight hours only (30 minutes before legal sunrise to 30 minutes after legal sunset) except turkey and migratory birds which ends at official sunset.
+Exceptions under the migratory birds are sandhill cranes, which end at 3 p.m., along with opening day of dove season, which opens at noon.

 Hunting and Trapping on Private Land

 In Tennessee, state wildlife laws require hunters and trappers to obtain permission from landowners to hunt or trap on private property.
 In fact, it is advisable to get written permission to hunt and is required to trap.
 With the passage of TCA 70-4-106 in 1990, a “Hunting By Written Permission” law went into effect.
 Simply, the law states that if private land has been properly posted by the owner with signs that include his or her name and address plus the wording “HUNTING BY WRITTEN PERMISSION ONLY,” a hunter or trapper must carry the owner’s written permission.
-(Form available here).
+(Form available here: Hunter Landowner Permission Card or at www.tnwildlife.org).
 If a hunter or trapper is found without that written permission, that hunter or trapper is subject to prosecution.

 Hunting From a Stationary Vehicle